 We do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

-Data sharing If you are a candidate, we may have to share your data with third parties, including third-party service providers and other companies which are connected with us.
+If you are a candidate, we may have to share your data with third parties, including third-party service providers and other companies which are connected with us.
 For these purposes, our connected companies include any holding, subsidiary or associated company of Fusion.
 If we are providing work-finding services to you as a candidate, we will necessarily share your data with that client for legitimate purposes relating to the recruitment process.
-We will not usually share any personal data relating to our contacts, save where we need to do so for technical reasons.
-We require third parties to respect the security of your data and to treat it in accordance with the law.
-We may transfer your personal information outside the EU.
-If we do, you can expect a similar degree of protection in respect of your personal information.
-We will not share your information with any third parties for marketing purposes.

 "Third parties" includes third-party service providers (including contractors and designated agents) and other entities within our group.
 The following activities are carried out by third-party service providers: Information Technology and hosting services, pension administration, payroll, insurance underwriting